-Suffolk County encompasses the cities and towns of Boston, Chelsea, Revere and Winthrop.
+Suffolk County encompasses the cities and towns of Boston, Chelsea, Revere, and Winthrop, Massachusetts.

-Our office, under the direction of District Attorney Daniel F. Conley, handles approximately 50,000 criminal cases each year in Suffolk Superior Court; the Supreme Judicial Court; the Appeals Court; eight district court departments located throughout the county that fall under the purview of the Boston Municipal Court; Chelsea District Court; and the Boston Juvenile Court.
+Our office, under the direction of District Attorney Daniel F. Conley, handles more than 35,000 criminal cases each year in nine district and municipal courts, Suffolk Superior Court, the Massachusetts Appeals Court, the Supreme Judicial Court, and the Boston Juvenile Court.
 Our main office is located at One Bulfinch Place in downtown Boston.
 With approximately 250 employees, including about 140 lawyers, we are the largest and busiest district attorney’s office in New England.
 But as you’ll learn as you navigate through this site, we do more than prosecute cases.
 We offer a wide range of services and programs to help victims and witnesses of crime, and to educate the public about important crime prevention and safety issues.

 District and Municipal Court Division